In this Article

 Pregnant women are often plagued by worrying thoughts about eating and drinking their regular foods.
 During pregnancy, it is best to limit the consumption of green tea and other caffeine-based drinks to less than 200 mg per day, which can be roughly translated to about two cups every day.
 Apart from green tea, make sure you add up your daily intake of chocolate, soft drinks, coffee or energy drinks which should remain well below 200 mg.

-What Herbal Teas are Safe to Have
+What Herbal Teas Are Safe to Have?

-Herbal teas are made from various parts of a plant, rather than the tea plant itself, and these parts include roots, flowers, seeds, fruits, and leaves.
-They help to hydrate the body.
+Herbal teas are made from various parts of a plant rather than the tea plant itself, and these parts include roots, flowers, seeds, fruits, and leaves.
+They help hydrate the body.
 Rooibos tea is good for pregnant women due to its antioxidant properties and it is caffeine-free too.
 Herbal teas like ginger and mint help in reducing morning sickness symptoms, while chamomile can ensure you get a good night’s sleep by acting on insomnia.
 Red raspberry leaf tea promotes better labour contractions.
 Discuss with your doctor before consuming any herbal tea to ascertain its safety for you and your baby.

 It is always best to listen to your own body.
 Your daily cup of green tea may have effects – positive or negative – that only you can experience.
 If it is causing sleepless nights or ruining your appetite or putting you on tenterhooks, it is best to speak to your doctor and voice these concerns.
 If you drink green tea while expecting, make sure you follow the above precautions and guidelines to ensure it is beneficial for you at this sensitive time.